cloudfoundry-incubator/kubo-deployment/docs/user-guide/platforms/gcp/paving.md

         -var subnet_ip_prefix=${subnet_ip_prefix}
     ```

-1. Copy the service account key to the newly created bastion box
+1. Copy the service account key to the newly created bastion box:

     ```bash
     gcloud compute scp ~/terraform.key.json "${prefix}bosh-bastion":./ --zone ${zone}
     ```

+    This will be used later when we SSH into the bastion to deploy BOSH for Kubo.